zhavir/tech-assessment/README.md

 I followed those principles while modelling the classes:
 * Open–closed principle
 * Single-responsibility principle

+Due to the fact python is not a typed language, I've adopted MyPy in order to enforce the type checking on tests run

 For the testing, I used to cover everything with the unit tests.
 Meanwhile, I've tested only some happy path with the integration tests.
 This because I've decided to follow the testing pyramid principle.